LFreitas88/LF-Home-Lab/README.md

 I use this space to explore new technologies and refine the setup of my own AI environment.

 **Core tools I work with:**
-- 🐍 Python (for scripts and automations)
+- 🛡️ Cybersecurity & 🐍 Python (for scripts, security labs, and automations)
-- 🧠 AI tools: Open WebUI, Ollama, Stable Diffusion, Coqui TTS
+- 🧠 AI tools: Open WebUI, Ollama, Stable Diffusion
 - 🐳 Docker + Docker Compose
 - 🖥️ Ubuntu & Windows dual environment
 - ⚙️ Automation: n8n, Bash scripts, and container services

 ---

 ### ⚖️ License